Prodaturu/Obsidian/3 - Main Notes/C++/Types of Constructors in C++.md

 # Types of Constructors in C++

-constructors come in different **forms**, each solving a different object-creation problem.

-this note classifies constructor types.
+> this note classifies constructor types.

-each type has (or will have) its own focused note.
+constructors come in different **forms**, each solving a different object-creation problem. each type has (or will have) its own focused note.

 ## Core constructor types